lightningWhite/WeatherAndEMFSensingStation/readme.md

 The Raspberry Pi can't keep accurate time when it's disconnected from the internet.
 For this reason, we use a Real Time Clock (RTC) module.
 We've chosen to use the ChronoDot 2.1.
+Note that the `install.sh` script will configure the Pi to use the Real Time Clock.
+For completeness, the steps performed are documented below.

 The following location provides a nice tutorial for setting up the Raspberry Pi to use the RTC: